relaxdiego/aircraft/README.md

 tox
 ```

-## Need to Start Over?
+## Need A Fresh Start?

+Sigh, oh what we'd give to get a fresh start in life, huh?
+Oh, wait, you
-Sigh, don't we all...oh, wait, you mean with the project's state?
-Oh, well
-we got you covered there.
+mean just the project directory's state?
+Oh, well we got you covered there
+too!
 Just run:

 ```
 make clean